QuentinDstl/p_scrap/README.md

 ## TODO V1
-raise toutes les erreurs possible do all the test to see if everything is secured and safe
+raise toutes les erreurs possible do all the test to see if everything is secured and

+add the name of saving tab window wainting cursor when downloding naming during the saving ajouter une config pour la manière dont c'est sauvegardé